Azure/PSDocs.Azure/templates/storage/v1/README.md

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

-Optional.
 An array of file shares to create on the storage account.

 ### useLargeFileShares

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

-Optional.
 Determines if large file shares are enabled.
 This can not be disabled once enabled.

 - Default value: `False`